Original Price: $326.95Sale Price: $199.95

 We had to test this several times just to make sure our eyes weren't lying to us.
 Fast doesn't even begin to describe the Spypoint Solar.
 Instant trigger and recovery - even when in video mode.
 This is still hard to believe.

-When we first tested video detection, the times were really good.
+When we tested video detection during the pre-production phase, the times were really good.
 Spypoint took a look and said they could do better.
-A week later we had cameras in hand that can start a video in half a second and recover in under a second.
+When we finally received production units we had cameras capable of starting a video in half a second and recovering in under a second.
 This is unheard of in terms of speed.
-Spypoint put a lot of time into their R&D for the Force Solar and it paid huge dividends.
+Spypoint put a lot of time into their R&D for the Force Solar and it paid huge dividends when we tested the units which ultimately ended up in stores.

-Overall, this is the best cumulative detection circuit we have ever scored.
+Overall, this the best cumulative detection circuits we have ever scored.

 Dimensions: 7" x 4.25" x 3.25"